DryCreations/Twitter-Sentiment/README.md

 # Twitter-Sentiment
 Sentiment analysis of tweets.
-Project completed as part of Hack OH/IO 2020
+Project started as part of Hack OH/IO 2020

 # dotenv